Neighbours: Broadcast

 In August 2010, Sydney's Daily Telegraph reported that Neighbours would be moving to Ten's new digital channel, to make way for a new current affairs show.
 They said "It's part of a re-branding of Ten's free-to-air channel, targeting the older demographic.
 The 'younger' shows, like Neighbours, will go on to one of Ten's digital channels".
 It was later confirmed that the show would be moving to digital channel, Eleven.
 Network Ten's programmer, David Mott said "We believe Neighbours is perfectly suited to Eleven's audience strategy and will find a successful and enduring home on Eleven".
 Neighbours moved to Eleven on 11 January 2011, the channel's launch day.
 The decision to move Neighbours to a digital channel, and the consequent drop in Australian viewership, has been described as the cause of the series' eventual cancellation in 2022.
 Throughout 2013, Eleven had broadcast repeat episodes of Neighbours from the 2007 period, titled Old School Neighbours, during weekday mornings.
 In 2015, Network Ten had broadcast an encore of the previous day's episode at 7:00 am weekdays.
-In 2018, for the first time in the series' history, the show's classification became PG, due to the series' increasingly adult subject matter.
+In 2018, for the first time in the series' history, the show's classification became PG, owing to the series' increasingly adult subject matter.

 On 15 July 2021, David Knox of TV Tonight confirmed that from 26 July Neighbours would begin airing four times a week.
 This marked the first time in the show's history that it had not aired five episodes per week.
-Knox said the new schedule was likely an attempt at getting the Australian episodes to synchronise with the UK broadcast, which had fallen behind due to the COVID-19 pandemic.
+Knox said the new schedule was likely an attempt at getting the Australian episodes to synchronise with the UK broadcast, which had fallen behind owing to the COVID-19 pandemic.
 The move caused some viewers to speculate that the soap was on the verge of being cancelled, but April Rose Pengilly (who plays Chloe Brennan) confirmed that the rumours were not true.
 On 23 November 2021, a spokesperson from Channel 5 confirmed that Neighbours episodes would continue airing five times a week in 2022, while 10 Peach would be keeping the episodes at four, putting the UK ahead of Australia.

 On 28 July 2022, Neighbours aired the 90-minute Series Finale on Thursday at 7:30 pm on Network 10 and simulcast on 10 Peach.